 Transform brown paper grocery bags into cute and easy DIY Thanksgiving place cards that double as napkin rings.
 How useful!
 My Thanksgiving place cards DIY uses craft supplies that you probably already have at home so they’re super easy to make last-minute.
 Keep reading to download my free printable Thanksgiving place cards template.

 Simple Thanksgiving table decor from brown grocery bags

+This year, we made our Thanksgiving table decor using upcycled brown paper grocery bags.
 Elise and I went grocery shopping for Thanksgiving dinner and I totally forgot to bring our cloth bags.
-We walked out with about 8 big brown paper grocery bags and I instantly felt a little guilty about it.
-So I thought I’d recycled them by incorporating brown paper grocery bags into napkin rings for our Thanksgiving table decor (and if you don’t have a grocery bag you can always use Kraft paper, butcher block or brown paper).
+We walked out of the store with about 8 big brown paper grocery bags and I instantly felt a little guilty about it.
+So I thought I’d recycle the grocery bags by incorporating them into napkin rings for our Thanksgiving table decor (and if you don’t have a grocery bag you can always use Kraft paper, butcher block, or brown paper).

-- Free printable name pattern in Microsoft PowerPoint (works 1″ craft punches) and free Goudy Bookletter 1911 font from The League of Moveable Type
+- Free printable name pattern in Microsoft PowerPoint (works with 1″ craft punches) and free Goudy Bookletter 1911 font from The League of Moveable Type

 - Good paper scissors